The Critical Public Safety Facility

 - AECOM - Public Safety Architects

-Schematic Design Phase - Completion on May 1, 2013
+Schematic Design Phase - Completed on May, 2013

-Design Development Phase - Completion on September 1, 2013
+Design Development Phase - Completed on September, 2013

 The Proposed Critical Public Safety Facility will consist of a 95,000-square-foot, four-story building housing the following: